-In November 2021 COP26 will be hosted jointly by the UK and Italy in Glasgow.
-This is a great opportunity for Scotland and other states, cities and regions to demonstrate leadership on climate change action, and for cities and farmers to come together for a dialogue on the future of food systems, with a special focus on climate change.
+COP26 is an important opportunity for Scotland and other states, cities and regions to demonstrate leadership on climate change action, and for cities and farmers to come together for a dialogue on what healthy and ecologically sound food systems look like.

-At Nourish Scotland we are working with our partners across national and local governments, civil society and farmers to place food and food systems at the centre of COP26.
+Join us alongside our partners across national and local governments, civil society and farmers organisations to place food and food systems at the centre of the COP!

 Fork to Farm Dialogue: Bringing cities and farmers together at COP26